martynas-subonis/ml_workflows/README.md

 employ fixed random seeds for randomized algorithms.
 Additionally, the training component includes extra [PyTorch reproducibility](https://pytorch.org/docs/2.3/notes/randomness.html#reproducibility) measures.

 By default, component result caching is enabled, meaning components are not re-executed unless their input parameters or the components themselves are modified.
-This allows for rapid iteration and adjustment of evaluation code without the need for time-consuming retraining.
+For example, this would allow for adjustments to the evaluation code without the need for time-consuming retraining.

 ## Artifact Examples